 The full Main Street Bakery menu can be found here.

-On the menu are waffles and funnel cakes, served with powdered sugar and fresh fruit.
+On the menu are fruit waffles, Mickey Waffles and funnel cakes, served with powdered sugar and fresh fruit.
 Iced coffees and hot beverages can be purchased and enjoyed at the seating area overlooking the castle.

 Toilets can’t be found in Liberty Square as Disney wanted to accurately represent this land’s era.
 Indoor plumbing didn’t exist back then, therefore public toilets wouldn’t have either.
 If in need, toilets can be found in the neighboring lands of Frontierland or Fantasyland.